-Risk driver Description Potential Impact Timeframe Direct / Likelihood Magnitude of Impact Estimated Financial implication Management method Cost of management Emission reporting obligations Compliance with Australian National Greenhouse Energy Reporting Act (NGER) requires mandatory reporting of GHG emissions and energy usage across the DEXUS Australian portfolio.
-Data is required to be accurate to +/-5% Increased operational cost Up to 1 year Direct Virtually certain Low- medium Corporations that do not register and report on their emissions may be liable for penalties.
-The NGER legislation allows for administrative, civil and/or criminal penalties in response to non-compliance.
-DEXUS faces inherent risk in the form of fines of up to \$340,000 (2,000 penalty units) for failure to apply for registration, and daily fines of up to \$17,000 (100 penalty units) for each day of non-compliance.
+Estimated financial implication Management method Cost of management Corporations that do not register and report on their emissions may be liable for penalties.
+The NGER legislation allows for administrative, civil and/or criminal penalties in response to non- compliance.
+Dexus faces inherent risk in the form of fines of up to \$360,000 (2,000 penalty units) for failure to apply for registration, and daily fines of up to \$18,000 (100 penalty units) for each day of non-compliance.
 Obligations under the NGER Act continue, even if the period has expired or the due date has passed.
-DEXUS has managed and continues to manage specific resources to deliver the reporting requirements including the appointment of external consultants and internal analysts to manage the collection of and maintenance of emissions data.
-DEXUS partners with an external service provider to accurately record (including verification of) energy, gas and water consumption and calculate GHG emissions.
+Dexus has managed and continues to manage specific resources to deliver the reporting requirements including the appointment of external consultants and internal analysts to manage the collection of and maintenance of emissions data.
+Dexus partners with an external service provider to accurately record (including verification of) energy, gas and water consumption and calculate GHG emissions.
 Adherence to the protocols for the collection and record keeping of data is paramount to the compliance risk.
 External resources enter the data into the Government's database.
-DEXUS has incurred costs of \$300,000 per annum.
+Dexus has incurred costs of \$300,000 per annum.
 This is made up of internal and external resources, upgrades to software that stores and reports data and annual licence fees, as well as fees for external data assurance.
-Product efficiency regulations and standards Compliance with Building Energy Efficiency Disclosure (BEED) 2010 Act.
-This Act came into force in 2010 and requires DEXUS and other commercial building owners to disclose the energy efficiency of its building through a Building Energy Efficiency Certificate in the event of marketing the lease and/or sale of a space and/or building over a minimum 2,000 square metres.
-The provisions of the Act also require the energy efficiency rating (via NABERS ratings) to be displayed in printed, physical and online marketing materials.
-Increased operational cost Up to 1 year Direct Virtually certain Medium- high Disclosure Act 2010 (BEED Act) governs the obligations of building owners that lease or sell commercial offices over 2000m2 in Australia.
-The legislation addresses non-compliance through monetary infringement notices.
-DEXUS faces inherent risk in the form of civil penalties of up to \$170,000 for the first day of non-compliance and up to \$17,000 for each subsequent day of non-compliance may be imposed by a court.
-Non-compliance costs also include: loss of rent from increased vacancy; inability to transact on a property sale incurring delayed settlement fees; reputational damage if pursued by the administrator.
-DEXUS has embedded the BEED Act into its business to ensure compliance with all parts of the legislation.
-DEXUS maintains a program of continuous NABERS ratings and BEEC documentation to ensure it is compliant with the provisions of the legislation.
-DEXUS uses the NABERS tool as a benchmark tool and had already rated all eligible properties annually before the impending legislation irrespective of leasing situations.
-DEXUS continues to NABERS rate all properties and conducts Commercial Building Disclosure Lighting Assessments on each building and ensures buildings support BEECs.
+Disclosure Act 2010 (BEED Act) governs the obligations of building owners that lease or sell commercial offices over 2000 square metres in Australia (reducing to 1,000sqm from 1 July 2017).
+The legislation addresses non- compliance through monetary infringement notices.
+Dexus faces inherent risk in the form of civil penalties of up to \$180,000 for the first day of non-compliance and up to \$18,000 for each subsequent day of non-compliance may be imposed by a court.
+Non- compliance costs also include: loss of rent from increased vacancy; inability to transact on a property sale incurring delayed settlement fees; reputational damage if pursued by the administrator.
+Dexus has embedded the BEED Act into its business to ensure compliance with all parts of the legislation.
+Dexus maintains a program of continuous NABERS ratings and BEEC documentation to ensure it is compliant with the provisions of the legislation.
+Dexus uses the NABERS tool as a benchmark tool and had already rated all eligible properties annually before the impending legislation irrespective of leasing situations.
+Dexus continues to NABERS rate all properties and conducts Commercial Building Disclosure Lighting Assessments on each building and ensures buildings support BEECs.
 Cost impacts include: Cost to change marketing collateral already in circulation (leasing brochures, web sites, leasing sign board materials); cost of NABERS assessments on unrated properties; cost of NABERS assessments brought forward for those properties due to expire; Cost of applications for exemptions.
 Costs from ratings for mixed use premises prior to clear guidelines being finalised.
 Legal costs arising from the interpretation of the Act.
 Collectively each property incurs costs in excess of \$5,000 per annum.